 But Mondelez has suffered some headwinds.
 In its most recent earnings report last month, Mondelez reported weakness in its coffee segment, forcing it to cut prices in Europe in order to stay competitive.
 Moreover, The Hershey Company (NYSE:HSY) has stepped up its presence in the lucrative emerging market regions, where Mondelez has enjoyed substantial revenue growth.
 In addition, the rise of private-label offerings from ConAgra Foods, Inc. (NYSE:CAG) as it works with grocery store chains to offer competing products to those Mondelez offers has hit the global snack company especially hard, given its many premium-priced snack offerings that especially lend themselves to private-label knockoffs.

 Meanwhile, Kraft Foods Group Inc (NASDAQ:KRFT) has been the one to seek to breathe new life into some of its products.
 By converting its once-popular Kool-Aid from powder to liquid, Kraft is hoping to get new customers interested in the product as sales have been weak lately.
 Moreover, the company has reported 16% growth in its Velveeta sales, and other important brands, such as Miracle Whip and its Oscar Mayer packaged meat line, might well have similarly surprising potential.

-Making shareholders happy But what's really pushed Kraft Foods Group Inc (NASDAQ:KRFT) stock higher has been its attention to shareholder-friendly initiatives.
-Understanding that revenue growth isn't the only important factor for investors, Kraft has moved to make its business more efficient, cutting costs and reducing unnecessary bulk in its operations.
+But what’s really pushed Kraft Foods Group Inc (NASDAQ:KRFT) stock higher has been its attention to shareholder-friendly initiatives.
+Understanding that revenue growth isn’t the only important factor for investors, Kraft has moved to make its business more efficient, cutting costs and reducing unnecessary bulk in its operations.
 By producing more free cash flow and generating greater returns on its invested capital, Kraft hopes to follow in the dividend-paying footsteps of the old company.